acd-engine/jupyterbook/_sources/ivy_2_1_overview_acdea.md

   - Time & Place: the specific date and location where the event took place.
 <br><br>

-- **Work Level**: representing cultural works such as books, architecture, performance , art, and etc.
+- **Work Level**: representing cultural works such as books, architecture, performance, art, etc.

   - Titles: all types of titles of the work, including primary title and alternative titles.